 Know the terms and facts regarding thunderstorms:

-- A Thunderstorm Watch tells you when severe thunderstorm activity has been reported.
-Warnings indicate imminent danger to life and property to those in the path of the storm.
+- A Severe Thunderstorm Warning is issued when radar or trained spotters have identified severe thunderstorm characteristics; warnings indicate imminent danger to both life and property in the area with the path of the storm.

-- When a thunderstorm threatens your area, move inside to a building or hardtop vehicle.
-Stay away from metallic objects; structures such as plumbing and bathroom fixtures can conduct electricity.
+- When a thunderstorm threatens your area, seek shelter in a building or hardtop vehicle.
+Avoid metallic objects; plumbing and bathroom fixtures can conduct electricity.

 - Unplug appliances and other valuable electrical items such as computers, since power surges from lightning strikes can cause damage.